Strategic Practice Certificate

 The next step after the introductory Inclusive Excellence Certificate Program, the SP Certificate enhances and digs deeper into DEI topics.

-The SP Certificate (JEDI Track) will:
+The Strategic Practice (SP) Certificate will:

 • Help participants identify individual and/or organizational inclusive practices to incorporate into workplace environments